CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 All this is facilitated using *Application Programming Interfaces (APIs)*.
 APIs are typically the underlying communications method for components within a cloud, some of which (or a different set of) are exposed to the cloud consumer to manage their resources and configurations.
 Most cloud APIs these days are *REST* based (Representational State Transfer), which runs over the HTTP protocol, making it extremely well suited for Internet services.

 In most cases, those APIs are both remotely accessible and wrapped into a web-based user interface.
 This combination is the *cloud management plane* since consumers use it to manage and configure the cloud resources, such as launching virtual machines (instances) or configuring virtual networks.
 From a security perspective, it is the both the biggest difference from protecting physical infrastructure (since you can't rely on physical access as a control), and the top priority when designing a cloud security program.
-If an attacker gets into your management plane, they potentially have full, remote access to your entire cloud depoyment.
+If an attacker gets into your management plane, they potentially have full, remote access to your entire cloud deployment.

-Thus IaaS consists of a facility, hardware, an abstration layer, an orchestration (core connectivity and delivery) layer to tie together the abstracted resources, and APIs to remotely manage the resources and deliver them to consumers.
+Thus IaaS consists of a facility, hardware, an abstraction layer, an orchestration (core connectivity and delivery) layer to tie together the abstracted resources, and APIs to remotely manage the resources and deliver them to consumers.

 Here is a simplified architectural example of a compute IaaS platform: